bemo123/GPX-batch-stack-processing/README.md

 - pandas
 - pyproj

 Then, install Spyder to your new environment using Anaconda.Navigator again.
 Launch Spyder and create a working directory.
-Download the desired .py scripts into the directory
+Download this repository with all its .py scripts into the working directory and add all GPX files that you want to manipulate.

+Run the desired .py script by typing

+'''python
+run xyz.py
+'''